CatAndCastle/WellOfMemories/README.md

 Python 2.7 Serverless application for Well of Memories.
 The application consists of a POST API endpoint that accepts JSON data with a list of slides to render.
-Each slide is rendered in parallel on AWS Lambda
+Each slide is rendered in parallel on AWS Lambda.

 ## Packaged Dependencies ##
 * FFmpeg